 - What is covered in the tuition remission?

 - Salary commensurate with academic level and appointment percentage

-Positions are contingent upon maintaining your immigration status.
-Employment cannot commence until you have the appropriate visa category, your student visa status is certified by the Center for International Education (CIE) and an I-9 form is completed with Mary K. Bruno in the Lubar College of Business.
+- International students – positions are contingent upon maintaining your immigration status.
+Employment cannot commence until you have the appropriate visa category, your student visa status is certified by the Center for International Education (CIE) and an I-9 form is completed.

 - Teaching Assistants’ workloads are measured in percentages of a full-time appointment.
 Most Lubar College Teaching Assistant positions are 33%, 40%, or 50% appointments.
 Based on a full-time appointment being 40 hours per week a 50% appointment will require 20 hours per week, a 40% appointment will be 16 hours per week, and a 33% appointment will be 13.5 hours per week.
 Appointments are made on a semester or academic year basis.

 - The Graduate School policy requires that a student work no more than 30 hours (75%) during the Fall and Spring semesters; this includes work external to the Teaching Assistant position.
 If you intend to hold additional employment outside of the Teaching Assistant position, this must be disclosed during the interview.
 Students on F-1 visas cannot exceed a 50% appointment (20 hours) for Fall or Spring semesters.